kevinrodbe/library/content/05-versioning.md

 ## API Versioning and Custom Media Type

-Once our API is deployed to production and clients start relying on it, any change or new feature that needs to be introduced will need to be done so in a way that doesn't disrupt existing clients.
+Once our API is deployed to production and clients start relying on it, any change that needs to be introduced will need to be done so in a way that doesn't disrupt existing clients.

 Versioning our API helps prevent major changes from breaking existing API clients.
 Every time a new, backwards-incompatible change needs to be made, we create a new API version and add the change only to this new version.
 This way, old clients relying in previous versions are not affected.